everx-labs/ever-cli/README.md

 }
 ```

+Some of the frequently used networks:

+`https://net.ton.dev` - developer sandbox for testing.
+TONOS-CLI connects to it by default.

+`https://main.ton.dev` - main Free TON network.

+`https://rustnet.ton.dev` - test network running on Rust nodes.

+TONOS-CLI uses multiple endpoints for networks.
+By default TON OS cloud endpoints are used.
+They can be changed, if needed - see [section 2.4 below](#24-configure-endpoints-map).

 Network configuration can be [overridden](#25-override-network-settings) for any single subcommand.

 To connect to a [DApp Server](https://github.com/tonlabs/TON-OS-DApp-Server) you are running, it should have domain name and a DNS record.
 Then its URL may be used to access it with TONOS-CLI: